mobxjs/mobx/docs/refguide/reaction.md

 * `context`: The `this` to be used in the functions passed to `reaction`.
 By default undefined (use arrow functions instead!)
 * `fireImmediately`: Boolean that indicates that the effect function should immediately be triggered after the first run of the data function. `false` by default.
 If a boolean is passed as third argument to `reaction`, it will be interpreted as the `fireImmediately` option.
 * `delay`: Number in milliseconds that can be used to debounce the effect function.
 If zero (the default), no debouncing will happen.
 * `compareStructural`: `false` by default.
-If `true`, the return value of the *data* function is structurally compared to it's previous return value, and the *effect* function will only be invoked if there is a structural change in the output.
+If `true`, the return value of the *data* function is structurally compared to its previous return value, and the *effect* function will only be invoked if there is a structural change in the output.
 * `name`: String that is used as name for this reaction in for example [`spy`](spy.md) events.

 ## Example